savoirfairelinux/dhtnet/tools/dvpn/README.md

 ## Configuration

-Before using **dvpn**, make sure to disable IPv6.
-To disable IPv6, follow these steps:

-1. Open the terminal.
-2. Edit the `/etc/sysctl.conf` file using a text editor.
-3. Add the following lines at the end of the file:
-    ```shell
-    net.ipv6.conf.all.disable_ipv6 = 1
-    net.ipv6.conf.default.disable_ipv6 = 1
-    ```
-4. Save the file and exit the text editor.
-5. Apply the changes by running the following command:
-    ```shell
-    sudo sysctl -p
-    ```

-Additionally, follow these steps to update your configuration:
+Before using **dvpn**, follow these steps to update your configuration:

 1. Locate the default configuration file at `dhtnet/tools/dvpn/test_config.yaml`.
 2. Update the `script_path` section by providing the absolute path for the `dvpn_up.sh` file.